Local compilation

 rmkit init

-This command would ask you to fill some basic info of your project, then a project will be created from RMK's templates:
+This command will ask you to give some basic info about your project and then create a project from RMK's templates:

 $ rmkit init